yongduek/lectures/ds101/Readme.md

         - Choose two authors and obtain their documents, apply the same procedure, and report.
         - Apply Token Analyser (형태소분석기) such as `https://github.com/kakao/khaiii`, '코코마', or 'twitter', and do the same analysis.

-1. Draw several lines, triangles, circles in a numpy WHC array, and save it to a `png` or `jpg` file.
+1. Draw several lines, triangles, circles in a `numpy` WHC array, and save it to a `png` or `jpg` file.
+    - what is `numpy`?
+        - short tutorial.
-    - Read it into numpy, display with matplotlib.pyplot
+    - Read a `jpg` image file into `numpy.array` and display it with `matplotlib.pyplot`
-    - Do the same thing with PIL
+    - Do the same thing with `PIL`
-    - Use a ttf font file to make images of characters with PIL.
+    - Use a `ttf` font file to make images of characters with `PIL`.
         - Do research on the structure of ttf font file.

+    - Line/tirangle/polygon drawing in a digital image.
+        - direct programming
+        - PIL function

+    - Computational Linear Algebra with `numpy`
+        - scalar, vector, matrix
+        - two operations: addition, multiplication

+    - image processing:
+        - pixel-based operation: brightness control, color quantization
+        - window-based operation: convolution
+        - binarization, thresholding, edge filter
+        - histogram: another counting (as done with text)

+1. `pandas` dataframe.
+    - what is `pandas`?
+        - a tutorial on using `pandas`
-1. pandas dataframe.
-Read in IRIS csv file.
+    - Read in `IRIS` csv file.
     - Do explatory data analysis (visual inspection) with scatter plots
     - Choose two species, do classification with scikit-learn.
     - Read `azeleas.csv`.
 Report statistics of the 'codes' in the file.